NationalDigitalStewardshipResidency/aapbndsr_iw2016/KathrynGronsbell/workshop-materials/01_cli-basics.md

         ls

 - What files and folders are provided?
-Now change your working directory into the subdirectory and use the list command to explore this subhierarchy.
+Now change your working directory into the subdirectory and use the list command to explore this sub-hierarchy.

 - Change your working directory back to _cli-basics-samples_ (you can use the path or `cd ..`)